Create a Website Account - Manage notification subscriptions, save form progress and more.

 If your cart is broken, Public Works should be contacted as soon as possible.
 The damage will be examined.
 If damage is due through normal use, the cart will be repaired/replaced.

-If the damage is from misuse by the customer charges will be assessed.
+If the damage is from misuse by the customer, there will be a $50 cart replacement fee.

 City refuse ordinance allows for a 32-gallon can or less with proper handles and light lifting lid.
 Garbage bags must be 40 gallons or less.
 Any container with a mechanical lifting device T and a proper fitting lid without other commercial logos may be utilized if Public Works considers this suitable but will not be responsible for damages.

 Your regular pickup day is determined by your location in Junction City.
-The pickup days are Tuesday through Friday.
-Monday is reserved for:
+The pickup days are regularly Monday through Friday.

 For more information please call Public Works at 785-238-7142.